parkie0517/RAF/README.md

 ## Acknowledgements

-We thank the authors of [K-Radar](https://github.com/kaist-avelab/K-Radar) and [L4DR](https://github.com/ylwhxht/L4DR) for releasing their datasets and codebases, which provide valuable resources for LiDAR-RADAR 3D object detection research in adverse weather.
+We thank the authors of [K-Radar](https://github.com/kaist-avelab/K-Radar) and [L4DR](https://github.com/ylwhxht/L4DR) for releasing their datasets and codebases, which provide valuable resources for 3D object detection research in adverse weather.

 ## Citation